enso-org/enso/doc/design/syntax/syntax.md

 For example, the `True` constructor could be used to describe the set of all possible values of its fields.
-While it does not have any fields, the set contains only two value, the `True` constructor itself and an `undefined` value.
+While it does not have any fields, the set contains only two values, the `True` constructor itself and an `undefined` value.
 Thus it is correct to write in Enso `True : True` and assume that the only possible values of a variable typed as `a : True` are either `True` or `undefined`.

-On the other hand, The `Point` constructor do contain fields, thus it could be used for example to describe all possible points, whose first coordinate is an integral number, while the second and third coordinates are equal to zero:
+On the other hand, The `Point` constructor does contain fields, thus it could be used for example to describe all possible points, whose first coordinate is an integral number, while the second and third coordinates are equal to zero:
 `a : Point int 0 0`.